chetansinghsajwan/notes/git/credentials.md

 Git supports external tools to store and access credentials, these tools are called credential helpers.

+Without any credential helpers defined, Git will try the following strategies to ask the user for usernames and passwords:

+1. If the `GIT_ASKPASS` environment variable is set, the program specified by the variable is invoked.
+A suitable prompt is provided to the program on the command line, and the user’s input is read from its standard output.
+2. Otherwise, if the `core.askPass` configuration variable is set, its value is used as above.
+3. Otherwise, if the `SSH_ASKPASS` environment variable is set, its value is used as above.
+4. Otherwise, the user is prompted on the terminal.

 The credential helper to use can be defined in the configuration using:

 ```